Shalini24Kanna/Packaging-Workshop/README.md

 ###   Interposers Re-distribution Layers And 2.5D/3D Packaging Approaches

 ![image](https://github.com/user-attachments/assets/4ad7e0a9-d899-4cc9-9206-edbf83edc722)

 ### Comparative Analysis And Selecting The Right Packaging Solution

+**Comparative Packaging Evaluation**

+-	On the lower end of the complexity/cost spectrum: DIP and QFNâ€”cost-effective and easy to assemble but larger in size.

+-	Toward the higher end: CSP, PoP, CoWoSâ€”compact, higher I/O density, better performance, and more expensive.

 ![image](https://github.com/user-attachments/assets/c6d1c7f0-7958-4b33-8562-ea09321e048b)

+Next steps are to know how to choose the correct package as per the requrements

 ![image](https://github.com/user-attachments/assets/622ebc2b-490b-4bfb-a05a-9902d068c717)